 On our way out, we always stop at Golden D’Or fabrics, which is on Harry Hines.
 This is a more typical fabric store with prices more like you’d see in a big box store, though there is also much, much more selection.
 But the hidden gem of inexpensive fabric in this store is the clearance room in the back corner.
 Everything in here is 50% off, and I’ve found everything from knits to athletic mesh to designer quilting cotton.
 Just remember that you have to get everything from this room cut, wrapped and priced before you can go back out into the rest of the store to shop.

-Golden D’Or also has notions and a Baby Lock store at the front, so I will often grab machine accessories on my way out too if I need any.
+Wherehouse Fabrics also has a sewing machine sales and repair store inside, so I will often grab machine accessories on my way out too if I need any.